lukan1u/Vaccum-Cleaner/Cyber Security Yr1/Digital Forensics/Computer Crime - week 7.md

 - There will always be **evidence of interaction** however absence itself is not the evidence of absence.
 - Just like in the real world **same rules apply to physical and digital** world such as fingerprints on victim's keyboard could  be a possible proof of murder.
 ![[Pasted image 20231003131437.png]]

+#### Evidence attributes/charactiristics
+The evidence can also be identified in two ways
+- **Class characteristics** - common traits in similar items such as document encryption (Microsoft word version)
+- **Individual characteristics** - unique traits such as printer's ability to mark every page with easily identifiable code used to prevent money printing.

+#### Forensic soundness
+All evidence must be preserved and examined in a forensically sound manner.
+That being said any forensic activity on original device can alter its state.
+Therefore the need for **documentation** is important. **Documentation** should include:
+- Where the evidence originated and how it was handled
+- The acquisition process should change the original evidence as little as possible
+- Any changes should be documented and assessed
+- Document date and time data were preserved and tools used
+- MD5 has values of all outputs

+#### Authentication
+- The process of ensuring that the recovered evidence is the same as the originally seized data
+- **Use of hashes**
+- The individual who collected the evidence can confirm that the evidence presented in the court is the same as when it was collected
+- Sys admin can testify that log files presented in court originated from his/her system

+#### Chain of custody
+- Continuity of possession
+- Each person that handled the evidence needs to be noted down keeping a chain of custody